Douglas T. Kenrick

-Douglas T. Kenrick (born 1948) is a professor of psychology at Arizona State University.
+Douglas T. Kenrick (born 1948) is an American psychologist who is professor of psychology at Arizona State University.
 His research and writing integrate three scientific syntheses of the last few decades: evolutionary psychology, cognitive science, and dynamical systems theory.
 He is the author of over 170 scientific articles, books, and book chapters, the majority applying evolutionary ideas to human cognition and behavior.

+Biography

-He was born in Queens, New York, on June 3, 1948.
+He was born in Queens, New York City, on June 3, 1948.
 His father and brother spent several years in Sing Sing, but he broke the family tradition and went to graduate school to study psychology.
 He studied social psychology under Robert B. Cialdini and received his Ph.D. from Arizona State University in 1976.
 He has edited several books on evolutionary psychology, contributed chapters to the Handbook of Social Psychology and the Handbook of Evolutionary Psychology, and been an author of two multi-edition textbooks (Psychology, with John Seamon; and Social Psychology: Goals in Interaction, with Steven Neuberg and Robert B. Cialdini).
 He writes a blog for Psychology Today magazine, titled Sex, Murder, and the Meaning of Life, and has published a book of the same title.